Indeece/Indeece/README.md

 ---

-💻 Passionate about building scalable backend systems using modern Java & Spring technologies.
+💻 I’m passionate about learning new technologies and building reliable, scalable, and secure backend systems.
+I enjoy working with microservices and integrating AI—like for supporting chatbots and automating tasks—to create smarter, more efficient solutions.

 ---